ddl-hust/blog/draft/2019-12-10-Kubernetes-Introduction-for-VMware-Users.md

 October 25, 2017

+> ## Kubernetes Introduction for VMware Users – Part 1: The Theory

 ## 给 VMware 用户的 Kubernetes 简介——第一部分：理论

 >This is the second part of my “Kubernetes in the Enterprise” blog series.
 As I mentioned in my [last article](http://www.hanymichaels.com/2017/10/04/kubernetes-in-the-enterprise-a-vmware-guide-on-how-to-design-deploy-and-operate-k8saas-with-nsx-t-and-vra/), it is important to get everyone to the same level of understanding about Kubernetes ([K8s](https://kubernetes.io/)) before we can proceed to the design and implementation guides.